collindougherty/collindougherty/README.md

 In the past, I have interned for the Huskers Sports Analytics Department and Nebraska Athletic Performance Lab, lending support primarily to baseball, but also to volleyball, tennis and softball.

-- :pencil2: I’m currently working on ...
-[My new Huskers Analytics website.](https://huskerstats.com)
+- :pencil2: I’m currently working on ... [developing open source software to aid in cancer research.](https://github.com/collindougherty/pipeline)
 - :books: I'm currently reading ...
-A Brave New World
+Zero to One by Peter Thiele
 - :desktop_computer: Learn more about me [here.](https://collindougherty.com/)

 <a href="https://www.linkedin.com/in/collin-dougherty/" target="blank"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn"/></a>&nbsp;&nbsp;